joearms/old.blog/_posts/2013-03-27-promoting-erlang.md

-It's OK for other people to say that what we have done is not-bad (which we, of course, must vigorously deny) but for us to venture the opinion that we what we have done is good is considered at the least a breach of etiquette and at most bragging (which is frowned upon).
+It's OK for other people to say that what we have done is not-bad (which we, of course, must vigorously deny) but for us to venture the opinion that what we have done is good is considered at the least a breach of etiquette and at most bragging (which is frowned upon).